matildadigital/TimeBox/README.md

 # Your schedule is clear.

-TimeBox Virtual Assistance quickly and cheerfully takes care of the essential office tasks clearing your calendar for more of what matters to you.
+TimeBox Virtual Assistance clears your calendar for more of what matters to you.
+We cheerfully multitask to handle your fast-paced office's administrative requests with grit.

 ## Services

+### Meeting and Schedule Coordination
+- Meeting scheduling
+- Meeting recording and minutes
+- Appointment calendar management
+- Conference call setup
+- Presentation design

+### Travel Management
+- Accomodations research and booking
+- Rental car and chauffer reservations
+- Dining and entertainment suggestions
+- Local culture insights
+- Travel warnings

+### Business Communication
+- Phone call screening
+- Email correspondence
+- Report creation

 ### Customer Experience
 - Customer Relations
 - Customer Service
 - Technical Support

-### Scheduling and Calendar management
-### Correspondence and Phone Screening
-### Business Communication
-### Travel Management
 ### Office Supply Orders
-### Conference Call Coordination
-### Presentation Creation

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+- Inventory tracking
+- Order management
+- Invoice processing

+## Pricing
+Virtual Assistance services are available in 10 hour weekly packages, at an hourly rate, or per task.
+Choose the support package that works best for your business.

+- 10 Hours of virtual assistance for $210/week.
+- 1 Hour of virtual assistance for $30 reserved at least 72 hours in advance.
+- Rapid, on-call assistance with in-person help for $40 per hour within a 25 mile radius of Englewood, CO.

+## Contact Us
+The extra hours you've been searching for are here!
+Contact us at matildadigital+timebox@gmail.com to start using TimeBox today.

 ```markdown
 Syntax highlighted code block